jpype-project/jpype/doc/userguide.rst

 Deferred proxies are not checked at declaration time but instead at the time for the first usage.
-Thus you must be able to handle initialization errors whereever the proxy is created and not at the time of declaration.
+Thus you must be able to handle initialization errors wherever the proxy is created and not at the time of declaration.

 Other than the raising of exceptions on creation, there is no penalty to deferring a proxy class.
 The implementation is checked only once on the first